Obesity pandemic: unprecedented in scale, high unmet healthcare needs

 Review / Outlook

-Global equity markets recovered sharply in April with the MSCI World Index raising 9.6%, driven by easing Middle East tensions and strong Q1 2026 earnings results.
-Healthcare underperformed the broader market, with the MSCI World Health Care Index remaining flat for the month (-20 bp).
-Against this backdrop, the Bellevue Obesity Solutions (Lux) Fund – I shares returned 0.4%, outperforming its benchmark by 68 bp.
+Global equity markets were negative in June, with the MSCI World Index falling 0.7%.
+Healthcare outperformed the broader market, with the MSCI World Health Care Index up 5.0% in the month.
+Against this backdrop, the Bellevue Obesity Solutions (Lux) Fund – I shares gained 5.5%, outperforming its benchmark by 51 bp.

 The structural case for healthcare remains intact and increasingly compelling.
 Regulatory uncertainty has materially eased, valuations remain near decade lows, and biopharma fundamentals continue to stabilize.
 Healthcare contributes approximately 18% of US GDP yet represents only around 10% of the S&P 500, a disconnect we expect to narrow over time.